 Perichondrium (blue) - a layer of dense irregular connective tissue that surrounds cartilage.
 It is divided into two layers:

-Outer Fibrous Layer (blue) - contains mesenchymal cells that differentiate into chondroblasts, initiate matrix production (elastin and type II collagen) and become immature chondrocytes.
+Inner Chondrogenic Layer (darker blue) - contains mesenchymal cells that differentiate into chondroblasts, initiate matrix production (elastin and type II collagen) and become immature chondrocytes

 Matrix - composed of an extensive, dark pink-purple network of elastic fibers, type II collagen and a ground substance of proteoglycans.